 Leachco Snoogle Pillow With Washable Zippable Cover

-If you want a smaller body pillow, the C shape of the LeachCo Snoogle is a little smaller than the larger U shaped, or fully contoured maternity pillows.
-The soft
+If you want a smaller body pillow, the C shape of the LeachCo Snoogle is a little less overwhelming than the larger U shaped, or fully contoured maternity pillows.

 The soft cover makes it have ultimate snuggle power, while it is shaped ideally to be a good pillow shape for your head while providing back support and wrapping around to go between your legs for hip lift and support.